 - According to the scriptures

-So, around 2000 years ago Jesus, who was God manifested in flesh lived on earth and was nailed to a cross to save humanity for its sins.
+So, around 2000 years ago Jesus, who was God manifested in flesh lived on earth and was nailed to a cross to save humanity from its sins.

 The Roman executioners started with the terribly brutal act of flogging.
 Then they drove spikes of 13 to 18 cm long through his wrists and feet that caused excruciating (literally means out of the cross) pain.